Earth wisdom for women

 Christine Cassella, M.S. is owner of Light Footsteps and is also a mother, community herbalist, holistic birth doula, biologist, and permaculturist.
 She is most passionate about helping women reclaim their inherent connection with the cycles of nature, especially in the childbearing years.
 She received her certificate in herbalism with Rosemary Gladstar and has also studied with wise women such as Susun Weed and Rosalee de la Foret.
 Christine has been practicing the arts of herbalism for over a decade, and has been passionate about women’s health throughout her life.

 Christine is a Birth Arts International birth doula and a midwife assistant.

 Christine Cassella, M.S., is a mother of two young girls and has a broad background including training as a behavioral biologist, certified herbalist, and birth doula.
-Christine has been passionate about women’s health and natural living throughout her life, but truly began to see the importance of an empowered pregnancy and childbirth when she was pregnant with her first child.
-It is her belief that birth is a pivotal time during a woman’s life to claim her power, find her truth, and emerge as a mother prepared to face all the challenges and joys that arise.
-Her diverse skill set allows her to provide client care that is both evidence-based, intuitive, and woman-centered.
-Christine has special interests in teaching women how they and their families can thrive using herbal remedies, and she is particularly interested in supporting women desiring natural birth at home or hospital.
+Christine has been passionate about reproductive health and natural living throughout her life, but truly began to see the importance of an empowered pregnancy and childbirth when she was pregnant with her first child.
+It is her belief that birth is a pivotal time during a childbearing person’s life to claim their power, find their truth, and emerge as a new parent prepared to face all the challenges and joys that arise.
+Christine’s diverse skill set allows her to provide client care that is both evidence-based, intuitive, and parent-centered.
+Christine has special interests in teaching birthing people and their families how they can thrive using herbal remedies, and she is particularly interested in supporting parents desiring natural birth at home or hospital.
 She is a safe and inclusive doula for parents of all backgrounds and orientations.

 Learn more about Christine and general considerations for using herbs during pregnancy during this interview with Delivering Strength: Herbal Support for Pregnancy and Postpartum.